davismariotti/BukkThat/README.md

 }
 ```
-To use the config, use the below code for getting:
+To use the config, use the below code for setting:
 ```java
 plugin.pc.set(String key, Object o);
 ```